-The evaluation will compile lessons learnt and provide recommendations that will guide programmatic priorities and interventions for improved project design.
+The evaluator will compile lessons learnt, and provide recommendations that will facilitate updates to the design of the project and related future interventions.
 The evaluation will be based on five assessment criteria defined by the United Nations Evaluation Group (UNEG) i.e. efficiency, effectiveness, relevance, impact and sustainability.